Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

-Equation \ref{eq:vorticity-evolution} describes the evolution of vorticity $\omega$ over time $t$.
-The left-hand side represents the advection of $\omega$ and the beta effect, and the right-hand side comprises linear drag, hyperviscosity, and forcing due to zonal wind stress $\tau(y)$.
-Equations \ref{eq:poisson-eq} and \ref{eq:velocity-def} define the stream function $\psi$ and velocity $(u,v)$, respectively.
+where $x$ is the channel-wise direction and $y$ is the transverse direction ($x \in [0, 2\pi]$ and $y \in [0, \pi]$).
+Equation (\ref{eq:vorticity-evolution}) describes the evolution of vorticity $\omega$ over time $t$.
+The left-hand side represents the advection of $\omega$ and the beta effect,\cite{Vallis2017Chapter2} while the right-hand side comprises linear drag, hyperviscosity, and forcing due to zonal wind stress $\tau(y)$.
+Equations (\ref{eq:poisson-eq}) and (\ref{eq:velocity-def}) define the stream function $\psi$ and the velocity $\bm{u}$, respectively.
+All variables and parameters are non-dimensionalized following David et al.\cite{David+2017OM}